 Many watch collectors will use a Rolex as their "beater" watch.
 They have incorporated their patented Paraflex shock absobers into many of their models and their Oyster cases with their screw down crowns are excellent for submersible situations.
 Which is a great segway to our next topic; Water Resistance.

 While Chopard makes some excellent watches such as the L.U.C.
 Quattro with its 9-day power reserve shown in the main article image at the top of this blog post, Chopard doesn't make diving watches.
 Water-resistance is pretty basic on Chopard watches which are typically either classy dress watches or racing watches such as their various chronographs.

 It’s also quite important to get a realistic idea of what the water resistance on a watch means regardless of what brand it is and learn how to take proper care of any watch, diving watch or not to ensure the longevity of the watch's life and ensure you will keep the warranty intact.

 Rolex, on the other hand, has many diving watches suitable for anyone from an amateur diver to a even a seasoned professional such as James Cameron.
 It was in fact a Rolex that went down with James Cameron to the deepest depths of the earth's waters known as the Mariana Trench.
 Rolex commemorated this achievement with the Rolex Deepsea; a diving watch that has 3900m/12800ft of water resistance.

 Is a Chopard watch a good investment?
 What about Rolex?
 It's important to note that a watch is not an investment and it is rare when a watch winds up being worth more than what you paid for it.
 While these things do happen, they are rare and should not be considered as an investment such as proper securities.
 Investments are designed to go up in value after purchasing while consumer products are designed to do the opposite.
-They do have a tangible value which can (albeit rare) at times appreciate, but don't count on it.
+They do have a tangible value that can (albeit rare) at times appreciate but don't count on it.
 You can compare them to a car in the sense that as soon as you use it, some of its original value is lost.